jsbots/AutoFish/README.md

 - <img src="guide_img/icons/good.png" width="15" height="15">  **Vanilla**
   - <img src="guide_img/icons/good.png" width="15" height="15">  **Turtle WoW** (use separate Turtle WoW config, sound detection gives best performance there)

-## Disclaimer :warning:

-**This project was made only for educational purpuses to explore the possibility of making a fully workable bot written in JavaScript.**

-  Using bots in most of the games is prohibited, by doing so you should understand all the risks such an act entails: being banned, losing account, losing real money etc.

-  Use this software at **your own risk**.
-No one will be responsible for any consequences except yourself.
-The software is in no way *"undetectable"* and never was made with such intentions so I don't guarantee **anything** related to the bot and it's provided *as is*.

 ## Guide :blue_book:

 1. Launch the game.